jasherai/chef-workflow-wiki/pitfalls.md

 --------

 Chef-Workflow does have some expectations of your chef repository.
-Most of this is unavoidable, and some of it is a balance of difficulty and pragmaticism.
+Most of this is unavoidable, and some of it is a balance of difficulty and pragmatism.
 Whenever possible, we're more interested in letting you decide how things will work instead of telling you how things will work, so please let us know if there are good solutions to resolve some of these things for you.